redpesk-common/canbus-binding/README.md

 }
 ```

-If you have several specify CAN bus devices using an array:
+If you have several specify CAN bus devices use an array:

 ```json
 {